 Shared with patients and families

-Clinicians may worry about the accuracy of an EDD guesstimate entered early in a hospital stay.
-Use of Epic time shortcuts makes it easier to pick a date that will trigger key transition planning intervals from an estimated time to transition:
+Clinicians may worry about the accuracy of EDD guesstimates, especially early in a hospital stay.
+Use of Epic time shortcuts makes it easier to pick a date that will trigger key transition planning activities:

 For ≤1 day to transition, enter "T+1" in the EDD field

-For ≤3 days to transition, enter "T+3" in the EDD field
+For <3 days to transition, enter "T+2" in the EDD field

-For ≤5 days to transition, enter "T+5" in the EDD field
+For <5 days to transition, enter "T+4" in the EDD field

-For >5 days to transition, enter "T+10" in the EDD field
+For <10 days to transition, enter "T+9" in the EDD field

 All patient lists can be customized to include a column displaying patients' EDDs.
-Clicking on the EDD activates a pop-up editor for fast revision.
+Double-clicking on the EDD opens a pop-up editor for fast revision.
 This feature is part of the Rapid Rounds list used during inpatient multidisciplinary discharge/transition planning.

 Admission and Discharge Navigators

-These navigators are present in all inpatient charts and include a section where the EDD and comments can be edited within the navigator.
+Admission and discharge navigators include a section where the EDD and comments can be edited.

-The Storyboard has a section labelled “ADMITTED: …” that shows the EDD.
-Hovering over this brings up additional information, including a “Discharge Plan” link that can be selected to access a pop-up EDD editor.
+The Storyboard (left-most column in an opened chart) has a section labelled “ADMITTED: …” that shows the EDD.
+Hovering brings up additional information, including a “Discharge Plan” link that can be selected to access a pop-up EDD editor.

-The default sidebar (rightmost section of an opened chart) for inpatients has a "transition planning" section that displays the current EDD and supports clicking on that value to access a pop-up editor.
-The sidebar has an index at the top that allows different sidebar views to be selected, including a "problem oriented charting" sidebar view that also includes an interactive EDD display.
-These displays also indicate whether discharge is imminent, within 3 days, or longer.
+The default sidebar (rightmost column in an opened chart) has a "discharge planning" section that displays the current EDD and supports one-click access a pop-up editor.
+The sidebar has an index at the top that allows different views to be selected, including a "planning" and "problem oriented charting" views that include interactive EDD displays.
+These displays also display EDD intervals (as above), making it easier to appreciate when discharge is imminent.